 How is the LAP Making an Impact in Maryland?

-The new Maryland Network Against Domestic Violence (MNADV) LAP Departments Project will provide domestic violence policy and curriculum review and intensive training and technical assistance on domestic violence and the MNADV Lethality Assessment Program (LAP) in three Maryland state departments:
+Through the new LAP Departments Project, MNADV is in the process of providing domestic violence policy and curriculum review, as well as intensive training and technical assistance on the LAP in three Maryland state departments:

 - Department of Human Resources (DHR)